Last updated: September 22nd, 2020

-As the world begins to re-open, so will our intern abroad programs.
+As the world is re-opening, so are our intern abroad programs.

-Thanks to the incredible team effort of millions around the world, many countries are beginning to exit their COVID-19 lockdowns and re-open their countries for visitors.
-While some regions may remain restricted for some months more, we plan to restart our international internship programs where the local health situation, government advice and border restrictions allow this.
+Thanks to the incredible team effort of millions around the world, countries are exiting their COVID-19 lockdowns and re-opening their countries for visitors.
+While some regions may remain restricted for some months more, we are restarting our intern abroad programs where the local health situation, government advice and border restrictions allow this.

 - Czech Republic – internship programs in business, marketing, design, IT and education

-- Greece – medical internships for pre-med, pre-dentistry, physiotherapy and occupational therapy students, Greek - viticulture and agriculture internships, plus marine science and environmental conservation internships
+Greece – medical internships for pre-med, pre-dentistry, physiotherapy and occupational therapy students, plus internships in graphic design, marketing, viticulture, agriculture, marine science and environmental conservation

-- Ireland – internships available in marketing, tourism & hospitality, and education
+- Ireland – internships available in marketing, tourism & hospitality, sales & marketing and education

 - Italy – large variety of internship placements available in agriculture, conservation, architecture, law, marketing, social work and more

-- Spain – a wide range of internships available in finance, business administration, engineering, law, graphic design, marketing & communications, healthcare, education and more
+- Spain – a wide range of internships available in finance, business administration, engineering, law, graphic design, marketing & communications, medical & healthcare, education and more

-- Tanzania – a selection of medical internships for healthcare students and professionals, teaching placements for interns with a passion for education, plus internships in hospitality and social work
+- Tanzania – a range of medical internships for healthcare students and professionals, teaching placements for interns with a passion for education, plus internships in hospitality and social work

 Central & South America: